foxfixfax/PyCCE/docs/source/theory.rst

 ===========================

-This document contains a brief list of the coupling parameters between the central and the bath spins, a description of the qubit dephasing, and a summary of the cluster correlation expansion (CCE) method.
+This document contains a brief list of the coupling parameters between the central and the bath spins used in **PyCCE**, a description of the qubit dephasing, and a summary of the cluster correlation expansion (CCE) method.
 You can find more details in the following references [#code]_ [#yang2008]_ [#onizhuk2021]_.